Why is my pond leaking / losing water?

 Normal water loss

 Remember that ponds naturally lose water through evaporation.
-Water loss is increased by strong plant growth, and everyday functioning of fountains and waterfalls.
-In warm summer and windy dry weather a 25mm to 50mm (1 to 2 inch) loss of water each week is not unusual.
-The base pool of a series of ponds will show up the water loss from all of the higher pools, and so will fall quite rapidly in warm weather.
+Water loss is increased by strong plant growth.
+Think about how much summer watering is required for container grown plants in the garden - your pond plants are using lots of water too.
+Even well designed fountains and waterfalls lose water from evaporation.
+In warm summer, and windy dry weather, a 25mm to 50mm (1 to 2 inch) loss of water from a pond each week is not unusual.
+The base pool of a series of ponds will show up the water loss from all of the higher pools too, and its level will fall quite rapidly in warm weather.

 Check fountain sprays

-Fountains do increase water loss, especially if any of the spray is falling outside the pool.
+Fine fountain jets do increase water loss greatly, especially if any of the spray is falling outside the pool.
 Turn the flow down, change to a different pattern of jet, or restrict use with a timer if it is causing problems.

 Check water loss at the pool edge

 If the liner edge has fallen at one point, water will seep out.
-Loss over the edge is common in areas with lots of folds; where plants are growing over the pool edge; and where sections of protective felt lie over the edge (capillary action).
+Loss over the edge is common in areas with lots of folds; where plants are growing over the pool edge; and where sections of protective felt lie over the edge (capillary action / wicking).
 You may need to raise the liner at such points and trim back felt or plants. ©

 Turn off the waterfall and see if that helps

 Water can find its way out of streams and waterfalls in unexpected places.
 Turn off the waterfall for a week or so to see if that makes a difference.
-If you need to keep filter boxes at the head of the waterfall running correctly, you will have to bypass the waterfall with a wide bore pipe.
-If that solves the problem, then the waterfall/stream is likely to need closer examination. www.watergardensolutions.co.uk
+If this reduces the leak, then the waterfall/stream is likely to need closer examination.
+If you need to keep filter boxes at the head of the waterfall running correctly, you will have to bypass the waterfall with a wide bore pipe. www.watergardensolutions.co.uk

 Check pipes and filters